FluxCapacitor2/easysearch/README.md

 - `description`: A snippet of the page's meta description, taken from the `<meta name="description">` HTML tag
 - `content`: A snippet of the page's text content.
 Text is parsed using [go-readability](https://github.com/go-shiori/go-readability) by default.
 If Readability doesn't find an article, text is taken from all elements except those on [this list](https://github.com/FluxCapacitor2/easysearch/blob/97ac9963390ab7bce2f886a60033e2e4dfda08cd/crawler.go#L168).
 - `rank`: The relative ranking of the item. **Lower numbers indicate greater relevance** to the search query.

+`title`, `description`, and `content` are arrays.
+If an item is `highlighted`, then it directly matches the query.
+This allows you to bold relevant keywords in search results when building a user interface.

 If there was an error processing the request, the response will look like this: